cs-ieee-ist/cs-essentials/content/topics/vim/5-customization.md

 ```
 You can also tab so vim will know what file you are talking about and complete.

-If you tab and there are more than one match vim will present you with the various macthes and you choose
+If you tab and there is more than one match vim will present you with the various matches and you choose

 ```vim
 :find intro
 ```
 and then you tab, vim will present you the three possibilities introdution1.md, introdution2.md, introdution3.md.
 You can navigate in the choices that vims gives you with tabs.

-Back to our example, so we use **:find movement.md** and we are in /topics/vim/movement.md, now we want to work in secondBlob.md, but that file is in other directory it is in /topics/git/blobs/secondBlob.md, we can!!!
-That is why we started vim in the root directory topcis.
+Back to our example, so we use **:find movement.md** and we are in /topics/vim/movement.md, now we want to work on secondBlob.md, but that file is in another directory it is in /topics/git/blobs/secondBlob.md, we can!!!
+That is why we started vim in the root directory topics.
 You just need to do

 ```vim
 :find secontBlob.md
 ```
-This is a lot more powerfull, like a normal fuzzy finder you can search using file types
+This is a lot more powerful, like a normal fuzzy finder you can search using file types

 ```vim
 :find *.c